arangodb/arangodb/Documentation/Books/stash/DocumentRevisionMVCC.md

-As ArangoDB supports MVCC (Multiple Version Concurrency Control), documents can internally exist in more than one revision.
+As ArangoDB uses MVCC (Multiple Version Concurrency Control) internally, documents can exist in more than one revision.
 The document revision is the MVCC token used to specify a particular revision of a document (identified by its `_id`).